Qarik-Group/operator-workshop/student/lab-1/README.md

 started.

 First team to get all there team mates BOSH directors to a BOSH release, wins 10 points.
-And the winning team at the end of the labs get a prize!
+And the winning team at the end of our workshop gets a prize!

 [bosh-deployment-cloud-config]: https://github.com/cloudfoundry/bosh-deployment#ops-files
 [zookeeper-release]: https://github.com/cppforlife/zookeeper-release